71 beagles rescued from seller - The Tribune

 71 beagles rescued from seller

-Local animal groups are looking for donations after rescuing several dozens of beagles from a house in Chesapeake on Friday.
+Local animal groups are looking for donations after rescuing several dozens of beagles from a house in Lawrence County on Friday.

 According to Pitiful Paws, a non-profit private rescue group in Chesapeake, they were alerted to a dog in need of rescue last week and after investigating, they decided to approach the dog seller while in plain clothes and did not mention they were part of a rescue group.